！Please note, some of our services might be limited due to COVID-19 restrictions. Please fill out our COVID-19 screening checklist here.

 The Importance of This Work

-Every 36 hours a women-identifying person in Canada is killed by her partner.
+Every 36 hours a women-identifying person in Canada is killed.

 We believe that truly valuing the voices of our clients and community members means using what they tell us, to do our part in improving access to resources, services and to help improve the quality of life for our community overall.

 Issues like poverty, addiction, disability, lack of access to education, precarious employment, income, housing, social status, citizenship status, and language barriers are just some of the factors that contribute to the amount of time it takes an individual to leave an abuser.

 Co-creation of well-established, community driven alternatives to the prevention of Gender-Based Violence, equipping community with approaches to self-governance through de-escalation skills, trauma informed care, harm reduction in order to establish a safer community to live in by educating and empowering the community

 An increase in the amount of Gender-Based Violence survivors who forward to seek healing and care after a traumatic experience without fear of retribution from systems of power